Epilepsy and pregnancy: how to prepare

 Epilepsy and pregnancy: you’re in control

 Most women with epilepsy have healthy, safe pregnancies.
-Although there are certain risks - particularly from some kinds of seizure medication - these can be managed.
-By working closely with your treatment team, you can feel in control and give yourself, and your baby, the best pregnancy possible.
+Although there are certain risks - particularly from some kinds of seizure medication - these can often be managed.
+By working closely with your treatment team, you can feel more in control of your pregnancy.

 Share article